amare1990/bookstore/README.md

 ### Install
 Use `create-create-app .` to install the react inside this repository.
+Use `npm install react-redux @reduxjs/toolkit` to install redux and the ui binding library for the project already created using `create-create-app`

 ### Usage
 In the root directory of the project, run `npm start` to see the project in the development mode.